 Assembling the ladder.
 I apply glue to the mortises with a splint of wood, dipping it in a yogurt cup full of glue.

 Adding the second vertical is more tricky, with four joints (8 tenons) that need to be lined up.

 Three frames done (I made two more for another narrower shelf in addition to those three)

 Testing one of the ladders against racking.
 I clamped it to the side of my big scaffold and climbed up the other side.
 Those double mortise and tenon joints can hold a lot of load!

 Then back to the basement to assemble the shelves.
 Here screwing in one of the shelf platforms.

 I had extra shelf platforms which I cut into two board wide sections to add next to the three board wide sections.

 As built, this shelf doesn't have a lot of stiffness against side-to-side racking, so I added a diagonal member to both sides to stiffen it up.

 Testing its stiffness against side-to-side racking.
 No problem.

 And, once loaded up with heavy stuff, testing against front-to-back racking.
+Also no problem.